geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-The output may seem cryptic but is in fact highly informative: `lnd` has *projected* coordinates, based on the
+The output may seem cryptic, but is in fact highly informative: `lnd` has *projected* coordinates, based on the
 [*Transverse Mercator*](http://en.wikipedia.org/wiki/Transverse_Mercator_projection)
 system (hence `"+proj=tmerc"` in the output) and its origin is at latitude 49N, -2E.
-This point is

 If we *know* that the CRS is incorrectly specified, it can be re-set.
 In this case, for example we know that `lnd` actually has a CRS OSGB1936.